Kinto/kinto/docs/api/synchronisation.rst

-.. _api-synchronization:
+.. _api-synchronisation:

-Synchronization
+Synchronisation
 ###############

-This section describes the basic aspects of synchronization using *Kinto*.
+This section describes the basic aspects of synchronisation using *Kinto*.

 .. note::

-    If you are looking for a ready-to-use synchronization solution, jump to :ref:`sync-implementations`.
+    If you are looking for a ready-to-use synchronisation solution, jump to :ref:`sync-implementations`.

-The main idea consists in maintaining a local database up-to-date with the *Kinto* server.
+The basic idea is to keep a local database up to date with the Kinto server.
 Remote changes are downloaded and applied on the local data.
 Local changes are uploaded using HTTP headers to control concurrency and overwrite.